luisangelzerocool/Docker-Angular/README.md

 docker run -d --name <container_name> -p <portExpose:portApp>  <image_name>
 ```

-To veficiate the WebApp running in the browser
+To verificate the WebApp running in the browser

 go to browser and copy ´ip_host:portExpose´